Japanese JLPT Grammar Point

 Key Takeaways

-• "~とのことだ" is used for relaying information received from another source.
+• ~とのことだ is used to report information heard from a specific source.

 Quick Recap Quiz